Michele Alboreto: Death

-Alboreto's death brought much anguish among his family and friends.
-Michele's cousin Marisa told Italian news agency ANSA "You can't imagine what we're going through as a family.
+Alboreto's death brought much anguish among his family and friends who had longed for him to give up racing due to its dangerous nature.
+Michele's cousin Marisa told Italian news agency ANSA, "You can't imagine what we're going through as a family.
 We're really distraught."

 Legacy

 Fellow Italian Giancarlo Fisichella dedicated his podium finish at the 2005 Italian Grand Prix to Alboreto, "I know Alboreto was the last Italian on the podium at Monza before me.
 I was lucky enough to race together with him in touring cars, and he was a great person, really special.
 I want to dedicate the result to his memory."

-On 28 August 2021, it was announced that the final corner at Monza, the Curva Parabolica, will be officially renamed the Curva Alboreto during the 2021 Italian Grand Prix weekend to mark the 20th anniversary of Alboreto's death.
+On 28 August 2021, it was announced that the final corner at the Monza Circuit, the Curva Parabolica, would be officially renamed the Curva Alboreto during the 2021 Italian Grand Prix weekend to mark the 20th anniversary of Alboreto's death.

 Helmet

 Alboreto's helmet was blue with a yellow stripe with white edges covering the centre of the helmet.
 The colours were a tribute to Swedish driver Ronnie Peterson, whose helmet design also used them to reflect the Swedish flag.
 Alboreto and Peterson first met in 1972 and were friends until the Swedish driver's death in 1978.